 This recently developed Piaggio motor is a great step forward for the Italian maker, as it incorporates both fuel injection and 3-valves to increase power and fuel economy.
 The result is a healthy 12.7 HP for the 155cc model (vs. 10.6 ponies for the 125cc), which is up 0.7 HP from the current fuel injected LX and up a full pony compared to older model LX scooters.
 Thus far the only milage estimates for the Primavera are Piaggio’s optimistic 100-120 mpg claims.
 It’s safe to say you’ll never see that without substantial intention, but the Primavera should easily best the 65-75 mpg that the LX generation was capable of in real world conditions.
 80 mpg is a good estimate for mixed real world use.
 Top speed for the Primavera should be an easy 60-65 mph.
 The LX 150 was claimed at 59 mph, yet it could wander to 60 - 65mph so I wouldn’t be surprised to see the Primavera wandering to 65-70 mph.

 Besides the larger flagship engine, Vespa is also equipping the Primavera with 4-stroke and 2-stroke 50cc motor options.
 North American’s are being offered only the 4-stroke 50, which is similar to the strategy Vespa took with the LX.
 Indeed, the 50cc 4-stroke motor offering is the same Hi-PER4 motor that is also found in the LX and S 50.
-This motor makes a decent 4.35 HP which translates to a reasonable 40mph top speed.
-The use of this older motor saves quite a bit on the MSRP (about $1000), but it also doesn’t take full advantage of this scooters’ design (i.e. high end frame, suspension, brakes etc).
+This motor makes a decent 4.6 HP which translates to a reasonable 40mph top speed.
+The use of this older motor saves quite a bit on the MSRP (about $1000), but it also doesn’t take full advantage of this scooters’ design (i.e. high end frame, suspension, brakes etc), nor does it offer as good of fuel economy as some other fuel injected 50cc scooters.
 If finances or road rules are constraining you to a 50cc then you’ll still have a great machine, but the 155cc is where this scooter will really come alive.

 Brakes / Suspension / Handling